CheetahDoesStuff/shards/README.md

 # Shards
 *A nice small collection of handy tools*

+**Note:** This is a temporary README, documentation will be availble soon after the first PyPi release

 ### What is this?
 Shards is a small library made for a single reason, in smaller projects you maybe dont need an big library like numpy, but a single func from it, something simple like an multidimensional array etc. This is made to